Cadasta/cadasta-docs/en/06-geoodkcollect.md

 ### Collecting Location Data: GeoTrace, GeoShape, and GeoPoint {#geotracing}

-During [data-collection](#data-collection), you'll be asked to collect data specifying your location using one of the following options.
+During [data collection](#data-collection), you'll be asked to collect data specifying your location using one of the following options.

-* **[GeoTrace](#geotrace)** creates lines, collections of two or more GPS coordinates.
-It's also the default option provided in both the standard and minimal questionnaires.
+* **[GeoTrace](#geotrace)**, which creates (collections of two or more GPS coordinates) based on your location.
+It's also the default option provided in both the standard and minimum questionnaires.

-* **[GeoShape](#geoshape)** creates polygons, or closed shapes.
-To create a geoshape, you need to end your shape on the same point where you started.
+* **[GeoShape](#geoshape)**, which creates polygons (closed shapes).
+To create a GeoShape, you need to end your shape on the same point where you started.
 Using this feature, you can either draw or walk to create your shape.

-* **[GeoPoint](#geopoint)** creates points, or single GPS coordinates.
+* **[GeoPoint](#geopoint)**, which creates points, or single GPS coordinates.
+GeoPoint requires collecting data based on your location.

 To learn more about how to configure these options in your questionnaire, see the [Questionnaires & Custom Data Collection](XLSForms.md).